 - Consolidation of the previous years with increasing technical challenge and complexity of enchainment - Demonstrated awareness and understanding of the principles of posture and alignment with an ability to maintain this throughout all sections of class.
-The student should now endeavour to analyse posture/stance independently - A sense of responsibility for one's actions self discipline.
-A mature and realistic approach to work and goal setting with the ability to apply corrections and self-motivate - The ability to identify and demonstrate appropriate movement quality, dynamic awareness and musical phrasing during extended movement sequences - The demonstration of endurance (stamina), flexibility with strength to maintain extensions and total body coordination - The ability to reproduce a movement sequence with speed of comprehension and correct technical detail - The demonstrated development of an individual style with a confident approach to characterisation/ interpretation. - The understanding, and practice, of a professional code of conduct in preparation for auditions and eventual employment.
+The student should now endeavour to be independent and proactive in creating and utilising feedback. - The ability to identify and demonstrate appropriate movement quality, dynamic awareness and musical phrasing during extended movement sequences - The demonstration of endurance (stamina), flexibility with strength to maintain extensions and total body coordination - The ability to reproduce a movement sequence with speed of comprehension and correct technical detail - The demonstrated development of an individual style with a confident approach to characterisation/ interpretation. - The understanding, and practice, of a professional code of conduct in preparation for auditions and eventual employment.